cloudflare/cloudflare-docs/content/r2/learning/cors.md

 - `AllowedOrigins`: Specifies the value for the `Access-Control-Allow-Origin` header R2 sets when requesting objects in a bucket from a browser.
 Example: `http://www.example.com`
 - `AllowedMethods`: Specifies the value for the `Access-Control-Allow-Methods` header R2 sets when requesting objects in a bucket from a browser.
-- `AllowedHeaders`: Specifies the for value `Access-Control-Allow-Headers` header R2 sets when requesting objects in this bucket from a browser.
+- `AllowedHeaders`: Specifies the value for the `Access-Control-Allow-Headers` header R2 sets when requesting objects in this bucket from a browser.
 - `ExposeHeaders`: Object headers used when requesting an object from a browser.
 - `MaxAgeSeconds`: The amount of time in seconds browsers are allowed to cache CORS preflight responses.